Animal Legislation and Societal Issues BIOL5127

 - Available to Visiting Students: Yes

-This course will give the student an evidence-based understanding of the relevant legislation of using animals in scientific research, at zoos or on farms.
+This course will give the student an evidence-based understanding of the relevant legislation around using animals in different contexts such as in scientific research, at zoos or on farms.

-Animal ethics (Semester 1) for specialisation in Animal Welfare Science
+BIOL5115 Animal Welfare Science (Semester 1) and BIOL 5114 Animal Ethics (Semester 2) for specialisation in Animal Welfare Science

 The aim of the course is to provide students with a rigorous evidence-based understanding of key features of relevant legislation and societal issues regulating the use of animals in various contexts.
-Students will explore relevant legislation on a specific animal use issue of a country of their choice (ideally their home country).
+Students will also explore relevant legislation on a specific issue relating to animal use in a country of their choice (ideally their home country).

 Intended Learning Outcomes of Course

-■ Legislation concerning keeping animals in captivity in the UK and demonstrate a basic understanding of the UK legislative frameworks protecting animals in different contexts
+■ demonstrate a basic understanding of the UK legislative frameworks protecting animals in different contexts

-■ How societal influences affect discussion and public attitudes towards different forms of human use of animals, especially with respect to controversial issues
+■ critically discuss how societal influences affect public attitudes towards human uses of animals, especially with respect to controversial issues

-■ How legislation is underpinned by ethical principles and results of current research in welfare science.
+■ critically discuss how legislation is underpinned by ethical principles and current research in animal welfare science

 Minimum Requirement for Award of Credits